Every company has a unique culture. Out of it breathes their products, solutions, and services.

 Podcasting will change.
 Digital marketing will change.
 But humanity’s need for love?
 It’s been around for a while.
 So we’re going to start and end our legacy there.

 This starts with our employees:

 We take a lot of time to understand each other.
-We know who’s reading Donald Miller, which of us has written a novel, who’s taking salsa lessons, which of us is passionate about photography, who’s always in some foreign country, and which of us is (and is not) a Patriots fan.
+We know who’s reading Donald Miller, which of us has written a novel, who’s taking salsa lessons, which of us is passionate about photography, who’s always in some foreign country, and which of us is (and is not) a true Pats fan.

 We push each other toward what makes each of us come alive.
-We’ve corporately sponsored employee trips to Disney World and pro baseball games.
+We’ve corporately sponsored employee trips to Disney and pro baseball games.
 Because that’s how you love someone: You do.